Buffalo Bills: Logos and uniforms

 Buffalo sporadically wore white at home in the 1980s, including all eight home games in 1984, but stopped doing so beginning in 1987.
 On November 6, 2011, against the New York Jets, the Bills wore white at home for the first time since 1986.
 Since 2011, the Bills have worn white for home games, either with their primary uniform or a throwback set.

 The Bills' uniform received minor alterations as part of the league's new uniform contract with Nike.
 The new Nike uniform was unveiled on April 3, 2012.

 On November 12, 2015, the Bills and the New York Jets became the first two teams to participate in the NFL's Color Rush uniform initiative, with Buffalo wearing an all-red combination for the first time in team history.
 Like the primary uniforms, the set initially had red socks with white and blue stripes, but in 2020, it was replaced with red socks without stripes.

 A notable use of the Bills' uniforms outside of football was in the 2018 World Junior Ice Hockey Championships when the United States men's national junior ice hockey team wore Bills-inspired uniforms in their outdoor game against Team Canada on December 29, 2017.
 This game was also played at the Bills' home stadium, Highmark Stadium.

 On April 1, 2021, the team announced they would wear white face masks during the upcoming season and beyond.

 On December 22, 2024, the team debuted a brand new uniform combination consisting of their red Color Rush uniform and white pants.

 On July 22, 2025, the Bills brought back the 1984–2010 red "charging buffalo" helmet as an alternate, which they would wear January 4, 2026 against the New York Jets with the primary blue uniforms.
-Additionally, after last wearing the "standing buffalo" throwback in 2021, the Bills brought back the design for two home games to mark original Highmark Stadium's final season.
+This set was paired with red socks, which the team wore with the red helmets during its original run.
+The red helmets would return in 2026 for a Christmas Day road game at the Denver Broncos, also keeping the red socks to be worn with their regular white uniforms.

 On August 28, 2025, the Bills unveiled a "Rivalries" uniform, which they would wear once per season at home against each of their AFC East opponents over a three-year period.
 The all-white uniform, dubbed the "Cold Front", featured silver numbers trimmed in blue and a modified "charging buffalo" in silver with blue trim, along with silver and blue stripes on the helmet.
 Red was not featured in the uniform, as it signified warmth.

+On July 27, 2026, the Bills unveiled a new "Nickel City" all-gray uniform with white and red-trimmed blue numbers and dark gray stripes.
+The set also featured a blue alternate helmet featuring the red "charge" streak.